arif98741/laravelbdsms/readme.md

 php artisan config:cache && php artisan migrate

-This will create a `sms.php` in the `config/` directory.
+This will create a `sms.php` in the `config/` directory and also table in your database.
 Set your desired provider as `default_provider` and fill up the necessary environment variable of that provider.

 # Usage